Seattle sports world reacts to Seahawks clinching No. 3 playoff seed with 25-23 win over 49ers

 There's nothing the internet loves more than speculation, and it was full of it after the Seahawks wrapped up the No. 3 seed but not their opponent.

-The Seahawks continued their downward spiral of play but also pulled out a win over the 49ers and clinched the No. 3 playoff seed on Sunday in San Francisco.
+The Seahawks continued their downward spiral of play but also pulled out a win over the 49ers and clinched the No. 3 playoff seed on Sunday in Santa Clara.

-Seattle entered the day with hopes of receiving some help from the Saints and jumping the Falcons for the No. 2 seed, but Atlanta took care of business and left the Seahawks settling for the three.
+Seattle entered the day with hopes of receiving some help from the Saints and jumping the Falcons for the No. 2 seed, but Atlanta took care of business and left the Seahawks settling for the No. 3 seed.

 Once again, the Seahawks struggled to move the ball on the ground — only this time it was against the worst run defense in the NFL.
-An otherwise anemic 49ers offense sliced and diced the Seahawks defense more than was comfortable.
+An otherwise anemic 49ers offense sliced and diced the Seahawks defense in the first half, before Seattle clamped down.

 Most Read Stories